Unhinged Leftist Tom Steyer Calls for "Nuclear War" to Deal with Trump

 How nice that he is trying to do what’s right — unseat the duly elected president.
 And how nice that he takes back his call for nuclear war since “we’re trying to act expeditiously to avoid the suffering of American citizens.”

-These are who the far-left are folks.
+This id who the far-left are folks.